lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

  host1                     host1
 ```

-It appears that priority does not work well with nested parent/child relationships.
+The priority does not follow an intuitive path with nested parent/child relationships.

 ## Testing without parent-child nested groups.